SapporoAlex/Weekly-Earnings-Data-Update/README.md

 While the current version of the script has greatly improved the reporting process, there are several areas for future enhancements:

 1. **Data Visualization**: Incorporate charts and graphs into the Excel report for better data visualization.
-2. **Email Notifications**: Automatically send the generated reports via email to designated stakeholders.
-3. **Real-time Reporting**: Develop real-time reporting capabilities to provide up-to-the-minute sales data.
+2. **Real-time Reporting**: Develop real-time reporting capabilities to provide up-to-the-minute sales data.

 ## Acknowledgements